sp4rkd/sp4rkd.github.io/_posts/2024-08-10-crewctf-2024-forensics.md

 Someone was reading cards on my computer!
 Lucky I was listening...
 {: .box-error}

  There are four different addresses in play, all sharing the same prefix (**10.4.X**).
 Some traffic seems to be paired, given the sequencing, which might indicate some input/output distinction; other packets are just there for you to paint the whole picture.
-Digging through the recognizable patterns in the transmitted leftover data, we can see Proxmark3 (**PM3**) signatures in both bootrom and ncd files.
+Digging through the recognizable patterns in the transmitted leftover data, we can see Proxmark3 (**PM3**) signatures in both **bootrom** and **ncd** files.

 ![Felica and PM3 files](/assets/img/crewctf/2024/info_dump.png)

-As well as artifacts from the Felica manufacturer and a majority of URB bulks that are somewhat predictable.
+As well as artifacts from the **FeliCa** manufacturer and a majority of URB bulks that are somewhat predictable.
 Thus, the general focus of this challenge becomes clearer.

 ![Sony FeliCa](/assets/img/crewctf/2024/felica.png)